Japan gets 2 late goals to beat Germany 2-1 at World Cup – KION546

 DOHA, Qatar (AP) — Another World Cup day, another World Cup shock.

-Substitutes Ritsu Doan and Takuma Asano scored late goals Wednesday to give Japan a come-from-behind 2-1 victory over Germany at the World Cup.
+Substitutes Ritsu Doan and Takuma Asano scored late goals Wednesday to give Japan a come-from-behind 2-1 victory over Germany.

 Both Doan and Asano play for German clubs.